eavior/react-material-ui-home-automation/README.md

 # No Sensibo API key?

 This is how the app looks like when a Sensibo API key is entered.
-All Sensibo AC remotes connected to that API will show up and will be controllable.
+All Sensibo AC remotes connected to that API key will show up and will be controllable.

 ![Sensibo AC remote controls](/public/screenshot.png "Sensibo AC remote controls")